rcrowther/assembly-book/README.md

 ## Uploaded format #

 The mini‐book was pre‐compiled into HTML (using TML), and has builtin CSS formatting.
-The pre-compilation has not been updated for a long time, and the source files are now substancially different.
+The pre-compilation has not been updated for a long time, and the source files are now substantially different.

 ## Using the mini‐book #